List of Little Britain characters: Sid Pegg

-Sid Pegg is a nosy and rude gammon, Little Englander, Neighbourhood Watch leader who takes his job very seriously.
+Sid Pegg is a nosy and rude Neighbourhood Watch leader who takes his job very seriously.
 As there is no real crime in his area, his meetings can be about anything from the Gipsy Kings (whom he believes to be the "actual kings of the Gypsy") to the fact that a gang of "yobs" have kicked an empty can of Lilt down the road.
 He will frequently call out commands to his wife preparing dinner, in the format of "Wife, [name of food], go!".
 He has a moustache similar to that of Nazi leader Adolf Hitler, and a photograph of Winston Churchill in his living room where the meetings take place.
 When asking for assistance from other members of the watch, he always chooses Lloyd, a short man who appeared on The Weakest Link (a fact Sid continually mentions).